|Level 1||We are at Alert Level 1 until further notice. More information about our Alert Level|

 Visiting residents in our rest home

-The hospital shuttle service runs from the new Deans Avenue car park, stopping at both the Outpatients Building and the main entrance of Christchurch hospital.
+The hospital shuttle service runs from the new Deans Avenue car park, stopping at Waipapa building Emergency Department entrance, Christchurch Outpatients Building, and the main entrance of Christchurch Hospital.

 All cafés located in DHB facilities are open as per usual hours.
-People are encouraged to maintain a safe physical distance from people they don’t know and to scan the QR code on the COVID Tracer App poster or if they don’t have the app, to keep a record of where they have been.
+People are encouraged to scan the QR code on the COVID Tracer App poster or if they don’t have the app, to keep a record of where they have been.

 Our Infection Prevention and Control team continues to advise staff across the health system on ways to control the potential spread of infection, including enhanced cleaning protocols, isolation procedures and the correct use of personal protective equipment.